DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 # Aussie Broadband Usage Meter
 AussieBroadband usage meter skin for Rainmeter.

-BIG THANKS to Protogen for updating the scripts to work with the new Aussie Broadband Portal.

-## Changelog
-0.71 Sunday 14th April 2019 Remove debug and restore refresh token to 1/2 cookie life.

-## New in version 0.70
-We are now using the new Aussie Broadband Portal which uses a cookie and a refresh token to download usage once you have authenticated.
-The cookie is valid for 1 year.
-The first time you open the new skin, you will be required to enter your ABB Username and Password to authenticate.
-This will then download a cookie and refresh token from ABB.
-When the cookie is at it's half life, the script will automatically use the refresh token to get a new cookie and refresh token.
-You will also be prompted to enter a description for your service.
-This description and service ID will be shown on the skin.
-This is also to facilitate an upcoming change in mid May to allow multiple services to be monitored.

-## Security and Password Encryption/Encoding
-The Username and Password are no longer stored as we obtain a cookie and refresh token as per the above.
-IF you change your password, the credentials will be invalidated and you will be prompted to gothrough the initial setup again.

 ## Credits and information
 Originally made by Kanine and adapted for Aussie Broadband by HD, jandakot11, Protogen and Big Kahuna on the whirlpool forums